cdrpl/granny/server/README.md

 ### Run with Docker

-The server can be run as a Docker container.
+The server can be run in a Docker container.
 The container will need access to a Redis and Postgres server, the addresses can be set by using a .env file and passing it to the docker run command.
-Note that `--network host` is not supported on windows, port 3010 needs to be exposed by replacing `--network host` in the run command with `-p 3010:3010`

 1. Build image - `docker build -t server .`
 2. Run container - `docker run -itd --env-file .env --restart always --network host --name server server`